TrackPolitics logoTrackPolitics

 AI-generated

-Ms Julie Minns is the Labour (Co-op) MP for Carlisle, elected in July 2024.
-She currently serves on the Space Industry Indemnities Bill committee, and has previously sat on committees including Sustainable Aviation Fuel, Energy Security and Net Zero, and Statutory Instruments.
+Julie Minns is the Labour (Co-op) MP for Carlisle, elected in July 2024.
+She sits on the Space Industry (Indemnities) Bill committee (from 18 June 2025) and has prior committee experience including the Sustainable Aviation Fuel Bill, the Energy Security and Net Zero Committee, and the Statutory Instruments Joint and Select Committees.

 Voting Patterns